easybuilders/easybuild-docs/docs/submitting-jobs.md

 * if the `PbsPython` job backend is used, the (most common) number of available cores per workernode in the target resource is determined; this usually results in jobs requesting full workernodes (at least in terms of cores) by default
-* if the `GC3Pie` or `Slurm` job backend is used, the requested number of cores is left unspecified, which results in falling back to the default mechanism used by GC3Pie/Slurm to pick a number of cores;
+* if the `Slurm` or `GC3Pie` job backend is used, the requested number of cores is left unspecified, which results in falling back to the default mechanism used by Slurm/GC3Pie to pick a number of cores;
   most likely, this results in single-core jobs to be submitted by default